35 ESA Certification Providers Selling Fake ESA Letters

 How a Fake Emotional Support Animal Letter Can Ruin Your Vacation

 Many individuals struggle with mental or emotional conditions such as PTSD, depression, anxiety, or phobias.
 These conditions can be as challenging and debilitating as physical limitations, but since their symptoms usually go unnoticed, many people underestimate the severity of these disabilities.
-Patient with such disorders usually undergo some form of treatments, but in many cases, the therapeutic effects of these treatments are not enough.
+Patients with such disorders usually undergo some form of treatment, but in many cases, the therapeutic effects of these treatments are not enough.
 As such, they may decide to get an emotional support animal to provide companionship and emotional support.
 ESAs have been known to improve the symptoms of mental and psychological disorders in their owners while providing much-needed affection, comfort, and motivation.

 Increasing Number of Individuals Seeking Emotional Support Animal Rx

 In recent years, there has been a sharp increase in the number of patients requesting for Emotional Support Animal qualification.
 Studies carried out by the University of California showed a 1000% rise in the number of assistance animals registered for psychiatric and emotional support services.
 The study compared the number of animals registered between the years 2000 – 2002 and 2010 – 2012.
 This shows that an increasing number of patients with mental and emotional disorders are recognizing the benefits of having ESAs.